-The Newton Prize Committee reviewed all of the short-listed applications, along with feedback from the expert peer reviewers, and identified the winners using a consistent scoring system.
-Details of out committee can be found below:
+The Newton Prize Committee reviews all of the short-listed applications, along with feedback from the expert peer reviewers, and identifies the winners using a consistent scoring system.

-Dr Jonathan Hague, Vice President R&D Operations and Open Innovation, Unilever
+Dr Jonathan Hague, Vice President R&D Homecare Discover, Unilever

 Dr. Celina Maria Turchi Marteli, researcher of Infectious Disease Epidemiology at the Institute Aggeu Magalhães, FIOCRUZ-Pernambuco, Brazil